Arjoo6377/tradingroom_home_page/README.md

 ## Challenges and Solutions

 - **Implementing Animations**: One of the most significant challenges was adding animations to every image while maintaining performance and responsiveness.
 This was resolved by balancing CSS animations and using React Spring for more complex interactions.

-## Deployment

-The site is deployed on Vercel.
-You can view the live application at: [https://your-vercel-site-url.vercel.app](https://your-vercel-site-url.vercel.app).

-## License

-This project is licensed under the [MIT License](LICENSE).